jkomoros/CASsim/README.md

 - `strokeOpacity` [0.0 ...
 1.0] - Overides the default opacity for a cell, affecting only the stroke color.
 - `scale` [0.0 ...
 10.0] - Scale of individual cells (as opposed to all cells, like setScale)

+There is also one special cell command, `reset`.
+It doesn't require a property value, so it just takes an array of cellReferences.
+It resets each affected cell to its default values.

 You can check out `frame_data.SAMPLE.json` and the tests in test/data for examples of nearly all of these commands in use.

 **colorDefinition**: